Essential Tremor (ET)

 How is ET treated?

-Propanolol and primidone are 2 medications often prescribed to treat ET.
+Propanolol and primidone are 2 medicines often prescribed to treat ET.
 Propanolol blocks the stimulating action of neurotransmitters to calm your trembling.
-Primidone is a common antiseizure medication that also controls the actions of neurotransmitters.
+Primidone is a common antiseizure medicine that also controls the actions of neurotransmitters.

-Gabapentin and topiramate are 2 other antiseizure medications that are sometimes prescribed.
+Gabapentin and topiramate are 2 other antiseizure medicines that are sometimes prescribed.
 In some cases, tranquilizers like alprazolam or clonazepam might be suggested.